American Baseball Coaches Association: ABCA Defensive All-Region Teams

+The ABCA Region All-Defensive Teams are selected by the All-America committees for NCAA Div.
+II & III, as well as the Pacific Association.
+The first ever Region All-Defensive teams were selected in 2023.

 ABCA Team Academic Excellence Award

-The ABCA Team Academic Excellence Award honors high school and college programs that posted a GPA over 3.0 on a 4.0 scale.
-Over 300 programs are recognized annually.
+The ABCA Team Academic Excellence Award, presented by SportsAttack, honors high school and college programs that posted a GPA over 3.0 on a 4.0 scale.
+Nearly 800 programs are recognized annually.

 ABCA Century Club

 The ABCA Century Club recognizes member coaches for every 100 victories they accumulate, awarding each with a certificate and recognition in ABCA publications.

 ABCA Lifetime Membership

 ABCA Lifetime Membership is awarded to coaches who have been members of the organization for 35 consecutive years and support to amateur baseball across the world.
-Currently, there are nearly 400 active Lifetime Members within the association.
 The newest Lifetime Members are honored each year at the annual ABCA Convention.

+Travel & Youth Baseball Service Awards

+The ABCA Travel Baseball and Youth Baseball Service Awards were introduced in 2023 to honor coaches making significant contributions to youth in their community through the sport of baseball.